clintonbf/Clints-doc-project/docs/task3-copy-class.md

 In order to delete a class:
 1. Mouse-over the class' details.
-<br>A garbage can will appear to the left of the class details.
+A garbage can will appear to the left of the class details.
-2. Click the garbage can.
+2. Click the garbage can icon.
 3. Confirm deletion.

 The class will be deleted from the schedule.